vitejs/vite/docs/blog/announcing-vite3.md

 Learn more in the [Migration Guide](/guide/migration).

+## Upgrades to Vite Core

+While working towards Vite 3, we also improved the contributing experience for collaborators to [Vite Core](https://github.com/vitejs/vite).

+- Unit and E2E tests have been migrated to [Vitest](https://vitest.dev), providing a faster and more stable DX.
+This move also works as dog fooding for an important infrastructure project in the ecosystem.
+- VitePress build is now tested as part of CI.
+- Vite upgraded to [pnpm 7](https://pnpm.io/), following the rest of the ecosystem.
+- Playgrounds have been moved to [`/playgrounds`](https://github.com/vitejs/vite/tree/main/playground) out of packages directory.
+- The packages and playgrounds are now `"type": "module"`.
+- Plugins are now bundled using [unbuild](https://github.com/unjs/unbuild), and [plugin-vue-jsx](https://github.com/vitejs/vite/tree/main/packages/plugin-vue-jsx) and [plugin-legacy](https://github.com/vitejs/vite/tree/main/packages/plugin-legacy) were moved to TypeScript.

 ## The Ecosystem is Ready for v3

 We have worked closely with projects in the ecosystem to ensure that frameworks powered by Vite are ready for Vite 3. [vite-ecosystem-ci](https://github.com/vitejs/vite-ecosystem-ci) allows us to run the CI's from the leading players in the ecosystem against Vite's main branch and receive timely reports before introducing a regression.
 Today's release should soon be compatible with most projects using Vite.